AugmentedDesignLab/CarBehaviorTree/README.md

 4. BeginPlay AWheeledVehicleObject
 5. Tick AWheeledVehicleObject & AVehicleAIController

-These steps will give a vehicle actor that comprises like this.[image5]

 Vehicles in this implementation assumes that there is a WayPoint class associated with the roads.
-This Waypoint class has a splinecomponent associatited with it.
+This Waypoint class needs to have a splinecomponent associatited with it.
 Vehicles while moving along the road follow this spline to keep track of the roads.
+The implementation also assumes that each WayPoint has a list of connected spline and boolean variables for stop sign.

+Place the car blueprint in the scene and select a WayPoint actor from the scene.